 Sierra College offers voluntary dental coverage through Delta Dental.
 You have the opportunity to choose from a DHMO plan or three (3) PPO dental plan options.
 Each type of plan has unique advantages.
 Understanding the differences between them helps you choose the coverage that best meets the needs of you and your family.

 You and your dependents have access to three (3) voluntary vision coverage plans through Vision Service Plan (VSP).
 The plans pay benefits for both in-network and out-of-network services.
 However, you will receive maximum value from your vision benefits when you choose in-network providers.
 If you see a network provider, you will pay copays for most services.
 If you receive care outside the network, you will need to pay the full cost and file a claim to be reimbursed for a portion of the costs.

 Disability, Life Insurance and Income Protection

 In addition to health benefits, Sierra College also offers eligible employees income protection benefits through The Hartford.
 These benefits are intended to provide financial assistance for you and your beneficiaries in the event of disability, accident, or death.

 Flexible Spending Account

 A Flexible Spending Account (FSA) allows you to set aside money from your paycheck to pay Health Care and Dependent Care expenses with tax-free dollars.
-These plans are administered by BASIC and are in effect on a calendar year basis, which means they renew every January 1.
+These plans are administered by Sterling Administration and are in effect on a calendar year basis, which means they renew every January 1.
 Open enrollment for the FSA plans takes place in October each year.
 When you contribute to a FSA, your pre-tax contributions reduce your taxable income.
-To learn more, watch the Basic Pacific Flex Spending Account Enrollment video.

 Health Savings Account